Dallas OCC schedule for the week of June 21st.

 DHS and DOL issued a temporary rule making 22,000 additional H-2B visas available for FY2021.
 Of the additional visas, 16,000 will be limited to returning workers and 6,000 will be initially reserved for nationals of Northern Triangle countries.
 (86 FR 28198, 5/25/21) Starting May 25, eligible employers who have already completed a test of the U.S. […]

-Secretary of Homeland Security Alejandro N. Mayorkas designated Burma for Temporary Protected Status (TPS) for 18 months.
-This new designation of Burma for TPS enables Burmese nationals (and individuals without nationality who last habitually resided in Burma) currently residing in the United States to file initial applications for TPS, so long as they meet […]
+On May 22, 2021, Secretary Mayorkas announced a new 18-month designation of Haiti for Temporary Protected Status (TPS).
+This new TPS designation enables Haitian nationals (and individuals without nationality who last resided in Haiti) currently residing in the United States as of May 21, 2021to file initial applications for TPS, so long as they meet […]